-Jaimo Ahn MD, PhD is Professor and Associate Chair for Education in the Department of Orthopaedic Surgery at the University of Michigan Health System who specializes in caring for those who have sustained orthopaedic trauma and those in need of fracture repair.
+Dr. Ahn is a surgeon who specializes in caring for those who have sustained orthopaedic trauma and those in need of fracture related care.

 When not caring for patients, he has helped lead his field and musculoskeletal health in the US and internationally through foundations such as the US Bone and Joint Initiative, Foundation for Orthopaedic Trauma and AO Foundation, academic publications such as NEJM, JAMA and Cochrane Collaborative and professional organization such as the Orthopaedic Trauma Association, Association of Bone and Joint Surgeons and American Physician Scientists Association, and governmental agencies such as the National Institutes of Health (NIH) and Congressionally Directed Medical Research Programs (DoD).
 He is especially proud of his international service through Orthopaedics Overseas (Nicaragua), BUP (Botswana), Mada Foundation / Sign International (Madagascar) and his teaching-mentoring service to thousands of students, residents, fellows and young faculty all over the world.